NoSubstitute/MCBoxA/README.md

 # MCBoxA
 MCBoxA - Move Chromeboxes Automatically

 MCBoxA was developed to support automatic relocation of Chromeboxes.
 MCBoxA has an overview of every Chromebox' serial number, most recent user, where it is located (Device_OU) and where the most recent user is located (MRU_OU).
-It uses [GAMADV-XTD3](https://github.com/taers232c/GAMADV-XTD3) to push fresh data to the two sheets Devices & Users, and then uses a number of formulas to calculate their current relationship, and decide what to do with the devices.
+It uses [GAM7](https://github.com/GAM-team/GAM) or [GAMADV-XTD3](https://github.com/taers232c/GAMADV-XTD3) to push fresh data to the two sheets Devices & Users, and then uses a number of formulas to calculate their current relationship, and decide what to do with the devices.

 I definitely recommend you read the contents of the scripts before running any functions.
 If for nothing else at least so you know it looks like it'll only do what I say.